Spatial Multicriteria Analysis for Environmental Decision-Making

 - Methodological steps in MCA and SMCA (value function and weight assessment, criteria aggregation, sensitivity analysis, result presentation)

 - Using Decision Support Systems (DSS) and GIS-based DSS

-- Case studies in different domains.
+- Application examples in different domains.

 The teaching method is based on theoretical lectures and hands-on exercises, using freely available software packages.
 The expected learning outcomes include:

-- Understanding the advantages and limitations of (S)MCA
+- Understanding the advantages and limitations (S)MCA

 - Familiarizing with different methods and techniques